 Mastectomy: It is performed in two ways.
 In one method, an incision is given around the areola and excessive fat and breast tissue are removed through it.
 The skin is left as it is for a year.
 It retracts in this period of time.
 This method leaves prominent scars.
 In the other method, excess skin is also removed along with the tissue and fat.
 This leaves fewer scars.
 After this, male-like the contour of the chest is obtained.

-In the other step, female reproductive organs which are present inside your body are removed.
+In the other step, female reproductive organs that are present inside your body are removed.

 Hysterectomy: Total Hysterectomy is the removal of uterus and cervix.
 Another surgery, bilateral salpingo-oophorectomy (BSO) is performed to remove fallopian tubes.
 In this way, the entire female reproductive system is eliminated from the body.